Riesling: Germany

 Riesling is Germany's leading grape variety, with the country accounting for around 40% of global production.
 German Riesling is known for its characteristic “transparency” in flavour and presentation of terroir, as well as its balance between fruit and mineral flavours.
 In Germany, Riesling typically ripens between late September and late November, with late harvest grapes sometimes picked as late as January.

 Traditionally, German Riesling is rarely blended with other varieties and usually fermented in neutral steel tanks or old oak barrels.
 However, some vintners, particularly from the Palatinate (Pfalz) and Baden, also use new oak aging.
 Warmer growing conditions in those regions tend to produce fuller-bodied wines with higher alcohol levels that can better accommodate new oak influence.

 When young, German Rieslings often show distinct fruit and mineral flavours, while with age (particularly after about ten years) they are considered to integrate and develop greater harmony.

 Before the advent of temperature-controlled fermentation, winter cold in northern regions often halted fermentation, leaving wines with natural sugars and relatively low alcohol.
 In the Mosel region, these wines would be bottled in tall, tapered, green hock bottles, while in the Rhine region similar bottles were used in brown glass.

 Harvest sugar levels are central to production in Germany, where the prädikat system classifies wines by must weight and sweetness.
 Equally important is the balance of acidity between the green tasting malic acid and the more citrus tasting tartaric acid.
 In cool years, some growers delay harvest into November in pursuit of higher ripeness and more citric taste.

 Riesling is the preferred grape variety in the production of Deutscher Sekt, Germany's traditional sparkling wine.
-German Riesling covers a vast array of tastes from sweet to off-dry (halbtrocken) to fully dry (trocken) with late harvest examples capable of producing rich dessert wines at the beerenauslese (BA) and trockenbeerenauslese (TBA) levels.
+German Riesling covers a vast array of tastes from sweet to off-dry (feinherb or halbtrocken) to fully dry (trocken) with late harvest examples capable of producing rich dessert wines at the beerenauslese (BA) and trockenbeerenauslese (TBA) levels.